mumble-voip/mumble-www/hugo/content/blog/2025-12-27-finding-foss-bugs.md

     if (messageSize > allowedSize) { // error }
 ```

-Notice this last check- we’re validating that the size is not greater than our allowedSize of 2048 * 2048 = 4,194,304.
+Notice this last check - we’re validating that the size is not greater than our allowedSize of 2048 * 2048 = 4,194,304.

-However, the problem is that s is a QSizeF object, which means that width and height are doubles in Mumble's code.
+However, the problem is that `s` is a `QSizeF` object, which means that width and height are doubles in Mumble's code.
 Doubles are twice the bitness of an int.
 If you’re not super comfortable with integer overflow, what this means is that in CPP, “normally” an int is a datatype that can store 4 bytes of data.
 1 bit is used to signify whether the number is positive or negative, so that leaves us with 2^31 as our maximum value that can be stored in an int: 2,147,483,647.

 A double is, well, a double integer.
 That means you have twice as many bits to use, which allows you to store a way bigger number!
 When you cast from a double to an int, in CPP, it just truncates (chops off) the leftmost 4 bytes.
 That means you can multiply two numbers together and get one that uses a few of the bytes in the right 4, and a few in the left 4, and suddenly when you cast it to an int, it will leave you only with the bytes in the right four.